Jaime Valfredo Rangel: Political career

 He also renovated the Asilo Hospital in Mapusa further granting the hospital an annual subsidy of Rs.6000 in order for the hospital to start functioning efficiently.

 He was subsequently appointed by Portuguese Government to be the representative to the International Labour Organization of Portugal.

 In this position he attended Asia International Labour Conferences in Bandung in 1950, Chennai in 1952, Tokyo in 1953, Bangkok in 1954, Rangoon in 1955 and Delhi in 1957 where he received an audience with the first President of India, Dr Rajendra Prasad.

-Personal life and legacy
+Personal life and charitable contributions

 Rangel was married to Maria Ana Filomena Frias Ferreira, the niece of Carlos Eugenio Ferreira from Panjim, Goa at the age of twenty four and had seven children.
-He passed away while on vacation in Bangalore on 6 July 1959.
+He died while on vacation in Bangalore on 6 July 1959.